wkgcass/Latte-lang/README.md

 	res = (
 		if a is null
-			< null
+			return null
 		else
-			< a+b
+			return a+b
 	)

-if a is null, then the precedure's result would be null, otherwise, the result would be `a+b`. and the result would be assigned to variable `res`
+if a is null, then the procedure's result would be null, otherwise, the result would be `a+b`. and the result would be assigned to variable `res`

 --